BLCM/bl3hotfixes/README.md

 * **2021-06-04**: A small, unannounced update removed a couple of what look like balance fix hotfixes.
 Perhaps stuff that's been folded into the game already, or maybe they were already incorporated into data?
+  * Another small unannounced update an hour or two later reduced the buffs that the Hag of Fervor was getting as part of the current True Trial event.